AndrewJBateman/vue-regex-project/README.md

 ```

-## Features
+## :cool: Features

-* search for any text string within the lorem ipsum texwt supplied and it will be highlighted in bright green.
+* search for any text string within the lorem ipsum text supplied and it will be highlighted in bright green.

-## Status & To-Do List
+## :clipboard: Status & To-Do List

 * Status: Tested and 100% working.

-* To-Do: add functionality.
+* To-Do: nothing

-## Inspiration
+## :clap: Inspiration

 * [Nic Raboy of X-Team.com: "Highlighting Text Within a String Using Vue.js and Regular Expressions"](https://x-team.com/blog/highlight-text-vue-regex/)

-## Contact
+## :envelope: Contact

-Created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)